Is Attraction to Crime a Mental Disorder?

 Early in 1980, a woman named Carole Ann Boone took advantage of an obscure Florida law to marry the man she loved in court by making a public declaration on the record.
 He accepted, and the two had a daughter in 1982.
 The man Boone married was recently convicted serial killer Ted Bundy, who had called her as a character witness during the proceedings that would later sentence him to death for multiple murders.
-Carole Ann Boone didn’t know Bundy before the trial but had started showing up to court with other women dressed like Bundy’s victims to get his attention.
+Carole wasn’t the only woman to pursue Bundy.
+Many others started showing up to court, attempting to get his attention.
+The phenomenon of hybristophilia, or attraction to criminals, is well-documented.
+But what is it that causes so many women to be drawn to individuals with a criminal history?

 Why Am I Attracted to Criminals?

-The women who competed outside the courtroom for a serial killer’s affection were not alone.
-Almost every high-profile serial killer, rapist or other psychopathic criminal eventually gets fan mail from people who claim to be in love with them.
-Psychologists call this phenomenon hybristophilia, which is defined as feeling romantic or sexual arousal for criminals or an act of crime in itself.
+The women who competed outside the courtroom for Ted Bundy’s affection were not alone.
+Almost every high-profile serial killer or other psychopathic criminal eventually gets fan mail from people who claim to be in love with them.
+Psychologists call this phenomenon hybristophilia , which can be defined as feeling romantic or sexual arousal for criminals or an act of crime in itself.

 Is Hybristophilia a Mental Disorder?

 At first glance, it’s tempting to write off this behavior as a symptom of mental illness, but it isn’t that simple.
-Technically, hybristophilia is not a mental disorder in itself but a condition known as a paraphilia.
-Paraphilias are sometimes called fetishes, when the normal course of human attraction gets diverted into an unusual or inappropriate avenue.
+Technically, hybristophilia is not a mental disorder in itself but a condition known as a paraphilia, or fetish.
+When someone has a paraphilia, their sexual desires are diverted into unusual or inappropriate avenues.
 Often, this involves a person developing a fixation on an object or set of conditions for arousal, such as wearing certain fabrics, role-playing with a partner or watching certain types of media that may or may not be explicitly pornographic.

 In severe cases, a paraphilia can interfere with normal arousal patterns and prevent healthy adult relationships from forming.
 At lower levels, however, they’re commonly known as “kinks” and may be processed as private preferences that don’t have larger consequences for the person’s normal life.

-Because it affects a person’s choice of partner, hybristophilia is somewhat more consequential than a predilection for scented candles or wearing latex.
-People with this condition may privately fantasize about relationships and/or sex with criminals, consume media stories about widely publicized crimes and the people who commit them or engage in increasingly risky behavior to find a person who matches their fantasy.
-A person with hybristophilia might make major life decisions, such as taking a job in corrections or proposing marriage to a convicted murderer, in order to satisfy their urges.
+Because it affects a person’s choice of partner, hybristophilia is more consequential than liking scented candles or wearing latex.
+People with this condition may privately fantasize about relationships and/or sex with criminals or consume media stories about widely publicized crimes and the people who commit them.
+In extreme cases, they might engage in increasingly risky behavior to find a person who matches their fantasy.
+A person with hybristophilia might make major life decisions, such as taking a job in corrections or proposing marriage to a convicted murderer, in an attempt to satisfy their urges.

 What Is a Mental Disorder?

 This returns to the question of whether hybristophilia is a mental illness.
-According to mental health authorities, a proper mental disorder is characterized by clinically significant disturbances in a person’s perception of reality, ability to think, regulation of emotions or behavioral output.
+According to mental health authorities, a mental disorder is characterized by clinically significant disturbances in a person’s perception of reality, ability to think, regulation of emotions or behavioral output.
 When the disturbance rises to the point that it interferes with a person’s ability to live a normal life, most clinicians are prepared to diagnose a mental illness.
-To do this, doctors and therapists in the United States typically refer to the Diagnostic Statistical Manual (DSM-5-TR) to compare their patients’ symptoms with the most current research into conditions and diagnostic criteria.
+To do this, doctors and therapists in the United States typically consult the Diagnostic Statistical Manual (DSM-5-TR) to stay up to date on the most current research into conditions and diagnostic criteria.

 Does Hybristophilia Meet the Criteria for Mental Illness?